ayanhasnain03/Tanstack-Guide/README.md

 # React + TypeScript Blog App with TanStack Query

 A simple and educational project showing how to use TanStack Query (React Query) to fetch, create, and manage blog posts using React + TypeScript.

-## 🚀 Features

- - Fetch blog posts with caching and background refetching
- - Create posts with real-time UI update (mutation + cache invalidation)
- - Clean and reusable React Query hooks (usePost, useCreate)
- - Environment variable-based configuration

-# React + TypeScript Blog App with TanStack Query

-A simple and educational project showing how to use TanStack Query (React Query) to fetch, create, and manage blog posts using React + TypeScript.